blacktop/ipsw/www/docs/guides/ida_pro.md

 Add the `-V` verbose flag to see stdout/stderr from IDA Pro.

-I possible error could be that you are trying to analyze your systems DSC in a read-only folder and IDA Pro can't create it's IDB there so you'll need to supply the `--output` flag to specify a writable folder for IDBs and logs.
+A possible error could be that you are trying to analyze your systems DSC in a read-only folder and IDA Pro can't create it's IDB there so you'll need to supply the `--output` flag to specify a writable folder for IDBs and logs.

 ## Running with Docker